ragnarzone/ragnarzone/README.md

 ### Hi!
 I'm Dmitrii :sunglasses:
 ---
-#### :earth_americas:Currently I live and study in Hungary at the University of Debrecen on Mechanical Engineering MSc course
+#### :earth_americas: Currently I live and study in Hungary at the University of Debrecen on Mechanical Engineering MSc course
 #### :robot: My interest is to run bare metal things to do the job they ment to do
 ---